get-ctms/get-ctms.github.io/legal/privacy_policy.md

 **Last Updated:** [16.Dec.2025]

-Container Tracker ("we," "us," or "our") has created this Privacy Policy to explain how we collect, use, and share information when you use the Container Tracker Google Workspace Add-on.
+Container Tracker has created this Privacy Policy to explain how we collect, use, and share information when you use the Container Tracker Google Workspace Add-on.

 By using this Add-on, you agree to the collection and use of information in accordance with this policy.